dometto/researchcloud-items/docs/item_quality_checklist.md

 workspace type to a specified community/collaboration.

 ## Best practices

 ### Test-driven development

-While unit tests are not present in these components made for SURF Research Cloud, there are other tools that can help you: [Ansible testing modules](https://docs.ansible.com/ansible/latest/reference_appendices/test_strategies.html), [Ansible Lint](https://ansible-lint.readthedocs.io/en/latest/) and [Ansible Provisioning in Vagrant VMs](https://www.vagrantup.com/docs/provisioning/ansible).
+Ansible playbooks and roles should be subjected to automated testing.
+While classical unit testing of code is of course not applicable, there are alternative frameworks for automated testing of infranstructure deployment.
+[Molecule](https://ansible.readthedocs.io/projects/molecule/) is such a framework for Ansible, and we have opted to use it.
+However, because of the specific way ResearchCloud works, a specific Molecule setup is required that is explained [here](https://github.com/UtrechtUniversity/SRC-molecule).
+Also see guidelines to what constitutes [sensible testing](https://github.com/UtrechtUniversity/SRC-molecule#adding-additional-assertions) for ResearchCloud components.
+Try to incorporate  as much of the Test-driven Development paradigm as possible.

-Try to incorporate as much of TDD into developing playbooks and roles: first determine when your code is succesfull or when it should fail, and then code around those requirements.
+Molecule tests for playbooks and roles are kept within the same repository as the source code, while the tests for catalog items are kept in a [separate repository](https://github.com/UtrechtUniversity/SRC-catalog-items) and are run periodically.

 ### Specific roles
 Reuse the roles defined inside this repository for certain tasks, instead of doing it yourself.
-Especially for SURF Research Cloud, these roles come in handy:
+Especially for SURF Research Cloud, these roles may come in handy:

 - Use [runonce](roles/runonce.md) to have a piece of code ran once the first time a user logs in.
 - Use [desktop_file](roles/desktop_file.md) to create menu and desktop entries.